ceso/smigle-lagom/README.md

 ## Configuration Reference

-Smigle Lite offers extensive configuration options to customize your site.
+Smigle lagom offers extensive configuration options to customize your site.
 Below is a complete reference based on the provided example configuration file.

 ### Basic Configuration